barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 ## Set `PATH` and `ANTSPATH`

 Assuming you've built in `~/bin/ants`, there will now be a binary directory `~/bin/ants/bin`, containing the programs (and scripts if you've included them).
-The scripts additionally require `ANTSPATH` to point to the bin directory, and by convention, we include a trailing slash on that variable.
+The scripts additionally require `ANTSPATH` to point to the bin directory **including a trailing slash**.

 For the bash shell (default on Mac and some Linux), you need to set